lupyuen/lupyuen.github.io/src/semihost.md

 OK thanks but we're not doing any debugging!

-The next part is more relevant...
+The next part is more helpful...

 > "Another use of EBREAK is to support __Semihosting__, where the execution environment includes a debugger that can provide services over an Alternate System Call Interface built around the EBREAK instruction"

 Aha!
-NuttX is making a special __System Call to Semihosting__!
+NuttX is making a special [__System Call to Semihosting__](https://embeddedinn.xyz/articles/tutorial/understanding-riscv-semihosting/)!

 (We'll see why)